laurenwalker/simple-react-app/README.md

 # simple-react-app
-Just a simple React app for practice and demo purposes
+Just a simple React app for practice and demo purposes by Lauren Walker